HiIAmTzeKean/SC1015-Data-Science-and-Artificial-intellegence/Games/Search problem games.md

 1. Utility function replaced by evaluation function that estimates desirability
 2. Partial tree search done instead
     - can be done with depth limit or having a cut-off test

+## Evaluation functions

+When the search tree is too big to create within the time given, we can use evaluation functions given by domain experts on expected utility for a given assignment